Magic Knight

-Magic Knight is a computer game character and game franchise created by freelance programmer David Jones originally for the 1985 game Finders Keepers on the Mastertronic budget label.
+Magic Knight is a computer game franchise created by freelance programmer David Jones originally for the 1985 game Finders Keepers on the Mastertronic budget label.
 Finders Keepers is a flip-screen platform game released on the ZX Spectrum, Amstrad CPC, MSX and Commodore 64.
 The game spawned three additional sequels (also starring Magic Knight) on the Mastertronic Added Dimension budget label: Spellbound (1985), Knight Tyme (1986) and Stormbringer (1987).
 The three sequels are far less action-orientated, being effectively graphic adventure games using a basic menu system ("Windimation") for Magic Knight to interact with characters and items instead of typed commands.

 Plot

 Finders Keepers

 Magic Knight is ordered by the King to go to Spriteland and bring back a fitting birthday present for the Princess.
 Magic Knight is transported to the castle in Spriteland and can either amass as much treasure as possible or find a suitable present and return to the King.